lucasponce/minicmsportlet/README.md

 minicmsportlet uses JBoss Cache as repository, and it's configured into the following path minicmsportlet.war/WEB-INF/minicms-jboss-beans.xml.

-JBoss Cache is configured to use a local folder as cache loader, this folder can be configured with a java system property-Dminicms.data.dir=/tmp.
+JBoss Cache is configured to use a local folder as cache loader, this folder can be configured with a java system property

+	-Dminicms.data.dir=<path to your folder repository>

 minicmsportlet is a really simple piece of code, you can easily adapt it to your needs.